-After spending days looking for the most recommendable handheld oscilloscope we can find, we have arrived at the conclusion of giving the Rigol DS1054Z Digital Oscilloscope our Editor’s Pick.
+After spending days of looking for the most recommendable handheld oscilloscope we can find, we’ve given the Rigol DS1054Z Digital Oscilloscope our Editor’s Pick.
 This oscilloscope simply stood apart from the rest by having all the necessary functions we are looking for.
 It has 4 channels and a good 7-inch display.
 It can capture a large capacity of waveforms/second as well as have a good bandwidth and a sizeable sample rate.
 All of these and more with its user-friendly characteristic.

 |Rigol DS1054Z Digital Oscilloscopes||13 x 7 x 5 inches||4||50 MHz|

 |SainSmart Mini DSO203 Handheld Pocket-Sized Digital Storage Oscilloscope||7.1 x 4.1 x 2.4 inches||4||8 MHz|

 |Siglent Technologies SDS1202X-E 200 mhz Digital Oscilloscope||12.3 x 5.3 x 5.9 inches||2||200 MHz|

 |LIUMY Professional Handheld LED Scopemeter Oscilloscope||9.4 x 7.1 x 3.1 inches||4||0~10 KHz|

 |SainSmart DSO Pocket Size Portable Handheld Mini Digital Storage Oscilloscope (DSO202)||5.9 x 3.6 x 2 inches||2||1 MHz|

 An oscilloscope is a device that tests and display the voltage signals of certain industrial devices as waveforms or visual representations.
 These signals are graphed, showing the changes of voltage in a span of time.